UCOP-IMA/CAIR_2022/README.md

 **Google**

-If you don't already have a Google Account, you can create one for free at https://accounts.google.com/signup We'll be using Google accounts to run code examples in https://colab.research.google.com/
+If you don't already have a Google Account, you can create one for free at https://accounts.google.com/signup

+1. Once ready, open up our first Chapter (https://colab.research.google.com/drive/1AMVH_S_l00s7JfUDN0pXMcBjhHkiROX5#scrollTo=QHV7o0uFj-ty) and complete the following steps:

-      1. We recommend enabling line numbers using the Tools menu: Tools -> Settings -> Editor -> Show line numbers -> Save
+      1. Enable line numbers using the Tools menu: Tools -> Settings -> Editor -> Show line numbers -> Save
-      2. We also recommend enabling the Table of Contents using the View menu: View -> Table of contents
+      2. Enalbe the Table of Contents using the View menu: View -> Table of contents
-      3. To save a copy of this notebook, along with any edits you make, please use the File menu: File -> Save a copy in Drive
+      3. At any point to save a copy of the notebook you are working on, along with any edits you make, please use the File menu: File -> Save a copy in Drive

 _All in-class examples assume the use of Google Colab, and we will not be able to provide support for any other setup._

 **After successfully completing this class, we will be equipped for the following:**